Skip to main content

 Pool and Spa - The pool complex, Vattufjäll, has a large pool, a smaller children's pool, a jacuzzi and a sauna.
 The bowling, children’s playroom, and gym are also in the building.

-Snowmobile Safari - Whether you want a guide or to set out on your own, there’s plenty of snowmobile tracks to explore in the area.
+Snowmobile Safari - Whether you want a guide or to set out on your own, there are plenty of snowmobile tracks to explore in the area.

 Dog Sledding Tours - Mush your team of dogs across the snow and enjoy the wind rushing through your hair.
 Book a short tour at reception or contact the supplier for longer tour options.